 Clear as Mud?

-In some ways, the ‘Three Ts’ terminology is arbitrary.
-Terms used for bacterial studies back in the mid twentieth century are now used for other applications.
-The development of new molecular techniques required changes in our vocabulary.
-Rather than technically correct definitions, these terms are now used to conveniently describe different biological research processes.
+In some ways, the “Three Ts” terminology for introducing foreign DNA is arbitrary.
+Terms used for bacterial studies back in the mid-twentieth century are now used for other applications, and the development of new molecular techniques has required changes to our vocabulary.